clarkfitzg/phd_research/experiments/data_description/notes.md

 There is an RMPI package, so we could build on that.

 How would we minimize cost of data movement?
-There have to be multiple possibilities.
+There have to be multiple possibile computational plans.
 With what I described above, the natural thing to do is compute on the data local to each node.
 Which is only one possibility.